GenoML/genoml2/README.md

 *Note:* The following examples are for discrete data, but if you substitute following commands with `--datatype c`, you can preprocess your continuous data!

+*Note:* Be sure to have your files formatted the same as the examples, key points being:
+- 0=controls and 1=case in your PLINK and phenotype files
+- Your phenotype file consisting only of the "ID" and "PHENO" columns
+- Your sample IDs matching across all files
+- Your sample IDs not consisting with only integers (add a prefix or suffix to all sample IDs if this is the case prior to running GenoML)

 If you would like to munge just with genotypes (in PLINK binary format), the simplest command is the following:
 ```bash
 # Running GenoML munging on discrete data using PLINK genotype binary files and a phenotype file